TanyXRay/study/README.md

 ****
 *That's all, thanks for your attention!*
 ****
-## 6.Practical examples from Java Rush website
+## Practical examples from Java Rush website
 > short and simple
 ##### Here will be considered various examples on the use of various tools that are used in Java.
 #### for example: